History and Future of the United States Marine Corps Memorial of Golden, Colorado

 Big changes are planned for the Memorial in the next five years.
 Ms. Paula Sarlls, now President of the USMC Memorial Foundation, a Marine with Vietnam Era Service and a Gold Star Wife of a Marine who died from Agent Orange, has been active in the Memorial Association for a number of years.
 Paula has also worked on boards of many other noteworthy causes for veterans of all branches, since I have known her.

 The remodel idea was first introduced by the Leadership Jefferson County Class of 2015.
-They helped pave the way for several Marine Veteran groups to place “Unit Memorial Stones” on the site and got Matrix Design Group and Ian Anderson, Architect, involved in the preliminary design process.
+They helped pave the way for several Marine Veteran groups to place a War Dog and Chaplain Memorial Stones on the circle of Honor got Matrix Design Group and Ian Anderson, Architect, involved in the preliminary design process.
 The construction cost, based on the Matrix design, was estimated to be 3.5 Million Dollars in 2014.
 The intention at this point is to increase the awareness of veterans, patriots and the general public, so they will enthusiastically promote and make contributions to this very well-intended cause.

 In 2015 a very ambitious Girl Scout already started the improvements in the achievement of her “Girl Scout Gold Award”.
 Girl Scout Debra Zerr volunteered her, family’s time, and raised funds to put in the first proposed gravel path on the southside of the memorial, at the location as designated by Matrix Design Group.
 Debra also wrote a brief history of the site and maintains her pamphlet in a box at the site for visitors to read.
 Army Veteran, Allen W. Fredenburg a retired Professional Land Surveyor and I (Dean Glorso) helped to direct Debra in the procedures used in laying out the new walking path.
 This path led to one of the major design features in the remodel plan – the Walk Home!